Mexico City Street Art: La Romita

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

-When I went to La Romita I wanted to know a little about the neighbourhood’s history.
-Lucky for me one of the installations of urban art explained the neighbourhood’s history really well.
-However part of the story was hidden behind a car parked right in front of the mural.
-I ended up finding the beautiful mural pictured below (without any blockage) on Andrea Méndez’ Instagram page.
+When I went to La Romita I wanted to know a little about the neighborhood’s history.
+Lucky for me one of the installations of urban art explained the neighborhood’s history really well.
+You can find the English translation of this mural below.

 In 1944 the church of La Romita was declared a monument and the area named a characteristic place, and in 1980 both became recognized as cultural monuments of Mexico City.